 - Up the ante – By carrying a backpack, adding hiking poles, or increasing the elevation gain of your hikes, you can burn even more calories and boost the fat-burning power of your treks.

-Hiking For Weight Loss: All You Need to Know
+Shedding Pounds while hiking: All You Need to Know

 You’ve got burning questions about burning calories, and we’ve got answers!
 Here is everything you need to know about how to shed some pounds by hiking.

-Is Hiking Good for Weight Loss?
+Is Hiking Good for Losing Weight?

 There’s no doubt about it – hiking is great for increasing energy, burning calories, and losing weight.